 As shoppers cleared the shelves of staple goods such as toilet roll and pasta in the wake of the coronavirus outbreak, retailers acquitted themselves well.

-While some consumers panicked, grocers and others kept cool heads.
-Sure, there may have been plenty of pictures in the press and on social media over the weekend of gaping voids where hand sanitiser used to be, but stores handled the footfall, which some described as similar to Christmas, deftly.
+While some consumers panicked, grocers and other retailers kept cool heads.
+Sure, there may have been plenty of pictures in the press and on social media over the weekend of gaping voids where the hand sanitiser used to be, but stores handled the footfall, which some described as similar to Christmas, deftly.

 By Sunday morning, store managers were proudly tweeting images of shops restored to pristine form and paying tribute to their staff for how they had managed the mayhem.

 Please sign in now if you have a subscription or are already registered with us.